 All locations benefit from using less water, energy, and labor, thus minimizing their operations overall environmental impact.
 In addition, the Apex system further supports Dining Services sustainability initiatives with non caustic chemistry and 95 percent less packaging material than inferior methods.
 Apex products come in a compact solid form that significantly reduces transportation shipments compared to bulkier liquid detergents.

 Pepperdine Dining Services has committed to buying from local suppliers first whenever possible.
 With so many suppliers within our geographical area, we are proud to provide you, our guest, with the freshest local produce possible.

 Locally Sourced Seafood

 Pepperdine Dining Services is committed to sourcing food from local farmers and suppliers first, and seafood is no exception.
 Almost all of our seafood is sourced locally from Santa Monica Seafood.
-Not only is their seafood exceptionally fresh, but Santa Monica Seafood is also committed to responsibly souring their seafood.
-Santa Monica Seafood was the first seafood distributor to enter into a formal partnership with the Monterey Bay Aquarium to apply rankings to their inventory.
+Their seafood is not only exceptionally fresh, but it is also responsibly soured.
+Santa Monica Seafood was the first seafood distributor to enter into a formal partnership with the Monterey Bay Aquarium to apply rankings to its inventory.
 This is just one example of how we procure local, responsibly sourced food on campus.

-While trays are offered in Waves Café, we encourage our guests to dine trayless.
+While trays are offered in Waves Cafe, we encourage our guests to dine trayless.
 Trayless dining has many benefits.
-First, it reduces electricity, water and chemical use because there are far fewer dishes and trays to wash, saving thousands of gallons of water every day and generating hundreds of dollars in detergent and electricity savings.
-Second, less detergents, solid waste and grease goes down the drain that improves our local community’s water supply.
-Also, it encourages less food waste by taking less food that could otherwise be disgarded.
+First, it reduces electricity, water, and chemical use because there are far fewer dishes and trays to wash, saving thousands of gallons of water every day and generating hundreds of dollars in detergent and electricity savings.
+Second, less detergent, solid waste, and grease goes down the drain and that improves our local community’s water supply.
+Also, it decreases food waste by discouraging the selection of food that is likely to be discarded.